You’ve done your research and have finally decided to purchase a bottle of CBD, and now you’re wondering how many drops you should take.

 There are so many variables to consider, and it may even be beneficial to discuss dosage requirements with a health professional if there’s a complex medical history involved.

-Should I take one dropper per day?
-How much CBD am I taking?
+Should you take one dropper per day?
+How many mg of CBD is that?
 Is there a correct dosage for specific conditions?

 This article provides a comprehensive dosing guide so you can make an informed and safe decision when it comes to trialling CBD.